 Protecting, respecting and promoting human rights and recognition of their importance to realizing economic development.

-United Kingdom: Protecting, respecting and promoting human rights and recognition of their importance to realizing economic development.
+United Kingdom: Protecting, respecting and promoting human rights and recognition of their importance to realizing economic and social development.

 Egypt: Delete: Mentioned in other ways before